BitCircuit/PointCloud2LookingGlass/log.md

 - - 3D images has to be rendered before passing to SDK.
 Therefore, stopped studying SDK.
 Switch to VTK.
 - - Found out VTK has an example to decode PLY file.
 Switch to VTK.

+#### Jun.
+23, 2022
+- Completed:
+- - Changed original code to C++ for easier integrating with VTK
+- - The project is able to plot point cloud image to the display

 ### Plan for coming week
+- Create GUI using C++ to control viewing angle of the point cloud image
+- Show 3D animation on the display

+## Meeting Jul.
+1, 2022
+### Plan for previous week
+- Create GUI using C++ to control viewing angle of the point cloud image
+- Show 3D animation on the display
+### Progress during previous week

+### Plan for coming week
+- Plot live stream video captured by depth camera on the display